chocolatey/choco-wiki/CommandsUninstall.md

 * There are no functions defined in the chocolatey powershell module that would help with uninstall
 * There is no automatic removal of MSIs
 * Uninstall only removes the most current version of a package in the machine repository (instead of giving you options to remove a certain one or all of them)
+* Requires a chocolateyUninstall.ps1 in the package itself, of which many of the currently available packages do not have.

 ##Parameters
 ###PackageName
 Name of package to uninstall.